 Service Learning is a commitment made by students of the Jr/Sr Schools of Choice in Brevard County.
-Each student enrolled at Edgewood has, upon accepting of a place, agreed to complete 25 hours of service learning each year for the duration of their time at Edgewood.
-This serves the triple purpose of preparing students for the Bright Futures scholarship, giving back to our community, and bolstering our college applications.
+Each student enrolled at Edgewood has, upon accepting their seat, agreed to complete 25 hours of service learning each year for the duration of their time at Edgewood.
+This serves the triple purpose of preparing students for the Bright Futures Scholarship, giving back to our community, and bolstering our college applications.
 Service Learning is fulfilled by identifying a social problem, volunteering and logging hours to help address that problem, and finally reflecting on that process afterward.

-1. Do I HAVE to do service learning?
+- Do I HAVE to do Service Learning?

-Hours are due at the end of each semester.
-Dates will be announced by homeroom teachers as the time approaches.
+Hours are collected at the end of each semester by your Homeroom teacher.
+Dates will be announced as the time approaches.
 Seniors should aim to finish their hours by December in order to confirm their Bright Futures status in a timely manner.

-3. How many service learning hours do I need each school year to meet the Edgewood Service Learning requirement?
+- How many Service Learning hours do I need each school year to meet the Edgewood requirement?

-4. What is a social problem and how do I work to rectify it?
+- What is a social problem and how can I work to rectify it?

 Social Problem: Many animals are abused and neglected and funds to shelter those animals are very limited.
 (Services Performed: I will be working at the animal shelter as a volunteer to take care of dogs and cats waiting to be adopted.)

-Notice that the social problem is NOT "The shelter needs volunteers" or "Special Olympics needs volunteers" or "Kids need to play more soccer!".
+Notice that the social problem is NOT "The shelter needs volunteers." or "Kids need to play more soccer.".

-5. How do I know if my organization and involvement fits the service learning requirement?
+- How do I know if my organization and involvement fit the Service Learning requirement?

 YES -- A student volunteers at her church selling pumpkins around Halloween.
 The money goes toward stocking the church’s food bank to help the needy.

-NO -- A student shows up to Relay for Life and walks around a track, unsponsored, for several hours.
+NO -- A student attends Relay for Life and walks around a track, unsponsored, for several hours.
 No money is raised, no service is provided.